Ever wondered what antioxidants really are? And why they’re always top of dermatologists’ list of skin priorities? Our easy expert guide explains all.

 Medik8 C-Tetra Lipid Vitamin C Antioxidant Serum

 This uses both vitamin E and vitamin C, although the latter is the star.
-It’s delivered in the form of tetrahexyldecyl ascorbate that’s able to penetrate deep into skin with minimal irritation.
+It’s delivered in the form of tetrahexyldecyl ascorbate, which is able to penetrate deep into skin with minimal irritation.

 The entire formula’s water-free making it 100% stable so the vitamin C content won’t degrade over time.
 It also features added nourishing oils, like jojoba, for a comfortable texture and instant fatigue-fighting rejuvenation.